The Dialogue of the Dogs: Characters

 Alférez Campuzano is a protagonist in the previous short story called "The Deceitful Marriage" in which he gives graduate Peralta an incredible dialogue to read that he had written and of which he claims he was a witness.
 It purported events occurred when he was convalescing at the Hospital of the Resurrection (in Valladolid):

-Scipio and Berganza are Mahudes's dogs and possess a human skills, such as speech and reasoning, which allows them to judge and criticize from afar.
+Scipio and Berganza are Mahudes's dogs and possess human skills, such as speech and reasoning, which allows them to judge and criticize from afar.
 They are static prominent characters, since these two don't change attitude and they lead the tone of the conversation during the entire story.
 Berganza, thanks to a sudden ability to speak, tells his life-story to Scipio, another dog who gives his advice on how Berganza should narrate his own story.